ralph-groupscholar/groupscholar-docs/ralph-progress.md

 ## Iteration 23
 - Added a markdown reader that renders docs with styling instead of raw text.
 - Updated docs links to route through the reader and added a docs index redirect.

+## Iteration 25
+- Added an alumni network guide covering lifecycle stages, engagement tiers, and programming.
+- Linked the new guide from the docs landing page and docs index list.